Peter Robinson (Northern Ireland politician): Personal life

 Robinson married Iris Collins on 26 July 1970; they have three children, Jonathan, Gareth and Rebekah.

 His wife has joined him as a councillor, an MLA and an MP.
 Their son, Gareth Robinson was also member of Castlereagh (borough).
 They were the first husband and wife ever to represent Northern Ireland constituencies in Parliament.
 His daughter, Rebekah, served as his private secretary for his Advice Centre in the East Belfast constituency.
-Hazel Kerr serves as the office's main secretary.

 He is a supporter of Rangers and Tottenham Hotspur and has expressed admiration for former Spurs player Gareth Bale.
 Robinson is also a fan of his local Belfast football team Glentoran.

 Robinson is an evangelical Pentecostal Christian.
 Despite originally attending Ian Paisley's Free Presbyterian Church of Ulster, he left in the late 1970s and joined Elim Pentecostal Church and then the Assemblies of God.
 Robinson was the driving force behind the DUPs secular appeal and leaving the FPCU was perhaps a part of this strategy.

-He owns property in Belfast.
-In 2014 he and his wife sold their luxury villa in Florida and London apartment.
+He lives in Dundonald, County Down.
+In 2014 he and his wife sold their luxury villa in Florida and their apartment in the London Docklands.

 He is author of a number of books and pamphlets on local politics and history including: The Union Under Fire (1995); Sinn Féin – A Case for Proscription (1993); Hands off the UDR (1990); Their Cry was no Surrender (1986); Ulster in Peril (1984); Carson – Man of Action (1984); It's Londonderry (1984); A War to be Won (1983); Self-Inflicted (1981); Ulster the Facts (1981); Savagery and Suffering (1975); Capital Punishment for Capital Crime (1974); Give Me Liberty (no date); Ulster—the Prey (no date).

 On 25 May 2015, he suffered a suspected heart attack and was admitted to hospital.